tino/pyFirmata/README.rst

-pyFirmata2 is an updated version of pyFirmata where you can measure at a given sampling rate which then allows digital filtering, for example with an realtime IIR filter.
+pyFirmata2 is an updated version of pyFirmata where you can measure at a given sampling rate which then allows digital filtering, for example with a realtime IIR filter.

 Installation